gradientgeeks/instruo-ctf/README.md

-# Instruo CTF Challenge 2025
+# Instruo CTF Challenge 2025 Solution

-Welcome to the **IIEST Instruo CTF Challenge 2025** repository!
+Welcome to our **IIEST Instruo CTF Challenge 2025 Solution** repository!
 This repository contains detailed writeups and solutions for various Capture The Flag (CTF) challenges from the Instruo 2025 competition organized by IIEST (Indian Institute of Engineering Science and Technology).

 ## 📋 About